freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.MUX.md

 ###<a name="AllocChannel">AllocChannel</a> ( si ) &rarr; si

 **Description:** Allocate a new virtual channel.
-Raises <a href="specs/org.freesmartphone.GSM.MUX/#NoChannel">NoChannel</a>  if the requested channel can not be allocated.
-Raises <a href="specs/org.freesmartphone.GSM.MUX/#ChannelTaken">ChannelTaken</a>  if the requested channel is already allocated.
+Raises [NoChannel](specs/org.freesmartphone.GSM.MUX.NoChannel)</a>  if the requested channel can not be allocated.
+Raises [ChannelTaken](specs/org.freesmartphone.GSM.MUX.ChannelTaken)</a>  if the requested channel is already allocated.

 ***Parameters:****